ihateerrors/520-staging-express/README.md

 new-branch > stage > prod

 ## Deployment
-- Any merge or push to the stage branch will trigger deployment to staging
+- Any merge or push to the stage branch will trigger deployment to staging.
-- Any merge or push to the prod branch will trigger deployment to production
+- Any merge or push to the prod branch will trigger deployment to production.
-- You will need team member approval to merge to prod
+- You will need team member approval to merge to prod and stage, PRs to each are allowed.
-- Staging and production have separate databases
+- Staging and production have separate databases.